smpotdar/smpotdar.github.io/_projects/slam_final_project.md

-project, we propose a different approach, where we present a Visual Simultaneous Localization and Mapping (VSLAM) system which integrates measurements from multiple cameras to achieve robust pose tracking and mapping for these au- tonomous systems in unknown complex environments.
+project, we propose a different approach, where we present a Visual Simultaneous Localization and Mapping (VSLAM) system which integrates measurements from multiple cameras to achieve robust pose tracking and mapping for these autonomous systems in unknown complex environments.
 The well- known feature based ORB SLAM system has been extended to work with three cameras in the final implementation.
 The theory behind this system can easily be extended to multiple